 A

-It seems to me that those who review the history of Jewish Studies in general and in the United States in particular, will recognize the special significance of the establishment of the chair of Hebrew literature and philosophy at Harvard University in 1925 – the first university chair dedicated exclusively to Judaism.
-In other words, here we find a marker for the independent and honorable entry of Hokhmat Yisrael – Jewish Studies, into the general university framework (civitas litterarum).
-After all, engagement in academic Jewish Studies, currently called Mada’ei Hayahadut, previously known as Wissenschaft des Judentums, as well as Hokhmat Yisrael – and the name change is no small matter – is not a new phenomenon.
+It seems to me that those who review the history of Jewish Studies in general and in the United States in particular will recognize the special significance of the establishment of the chair of Hebrew literature and philosophy at Harvard University in 1925 – the first university chair dedicated exclusively to Judaism.
+In other words, here we find a marker for the independent and honorable entry of Hokhmat Yisrael – Jewish Studies e – into the general university framework (civitas litterarum).
+After all, engagement in academic Jewish Studies, currently called Mada‘ei Hayahadut, previously known as Wissenschaft des Judentums, as well as Hokhmat Yisrael – and the name change is no small matter – is not a new phenomenon.
 Nevertheless, the creation of this chair signifies a pivotal moment in recognizing the integrity, unity, and autonomy of Jewish Studies scholarship.
 It highlights the unique areas of inquiry, focal points, and research needs within Jewish Studies, which deserve recognition in their own right, independent of other academic disciplines.
-It is evident that Jewish Studies have been blessed with many great scholars of great stature and spirit, most of them Jews, but a minority of non-Jews, as well – who made significant contributions.
-We are discussing, of course, scholars in university settings, rather than rabbinical seminaries and similar Jewish institutions.
+It is evident that Jewish Studies have been blessed with many great scholars of great stature and spirit, most of them Jews, but a minority of non-Jews, who have made significant contributions.
+We are discussing, of course, scholars in university settings rather than rabbinical seminaries and similar Jewish institutions.
 These scholars’ efforts often faced obstacles within their universities, including weak institutional support and limited positions within academia.
 The absence of a robust university foundation limited the production and dampened the spirits of these eminent researchers.
-Many scholars harbored hopes and dreams, waiting for a great awakening in Jewish Studies within university settings, but their aspirations remained unfulfilled.
+Many scholars harbored hopes and dreams, awaiting a great awakening in Jewish Studies within university settings, but their aspirations remained unfulfilled.

 I am not well versed in this history in all its details, but I believe that we cannot point to a single chair dedicated solely to Jewish Studies, even in Europe, before the establishment of this chair at Harvard.
 Perhaps Martin Buber’s chair in Frankfurt might be considered the first, but I doubt it.
 Prof. A.S.
-Yahuda’s chair for Hebrew in Madrid, established by Alfonso XIII’s government in 1915 might be regarded as an earlier precedent but Yahuda’s case was an exception as he was there for only seven years – Yahuda returned to Jerusalem in 1922 and the chair ceased to exist subsequently.
-Precedents in England, including positions held by Solomon Schechter, and later Israel Abrahams in Cambridge and Sir Hermann Gollancz at King’s College, demonstrate early efforts, but these positions operated outside of the accepted academic framework and do not cumulatively constitute a significant development.
+Yahuda’s chair for Hebrew in Madrid, established by Alfonso XIII’s government in 1915, might be regarded as an earlier precedent, but Yahuda’s case was an exception as he was there for only seven years – Yahuda returned to Jerusalem in 1922, and the chair ceased to exist subsequently.
+Precedents in England, including positions held by Solomon Schechter, and later Israel Abrahams in Cambridge and Sir Hermann Gollancz at King’s College, demonstrate early efforts, but these positions operated outside of the accepted academic framework and did not cumulatively constitute a significant development.